spkvfx/creative_coding-work/120-work/final/readme.md

 While writing this I realized that it would make more sense to place the physics behavior in the pointcloud behavior{} object.
 So I ended up with hundreds of instances of the entire Phxyz class.

-While writing this it occured to me that I could instead have just one instance of the Phxyz library and associate it with the Pointcloud instead, simply changing the Phxyz.obj property to the targetted point.
+While writing this it occurred to me that I could instead have just one instance of the Phxyz library and associate it with the Pointcloud instead, simply changing the Phxyz.obj property to the targetted point.

 While I do not know if there is any performance advantage here (id imagine there would be), the scheme is more in line conceptually with how I see this system working.